BlueTot/BlueTot/README.md

 </br>

-I'm an 18-year-old 2nd year Computer Science student @ Warwick interested in system operations, compilers, and using the terminal.
+I'm a 19-year-old 2nd year Computer Science student @ Warwick interested in system operations, compilers, and using the terminal.
 Aspiring software engineer, competitive programmer, and LeetCode warrior.

 ### About me
 - Originally from Hong Kong, now from Cambridge.